fieldmarchall/fieldmarchall/README.md

+mostly i play on safe russian server 1, but It's not the only server i play on, so don't be surprised if you find me on a non-Russian server, i can be everywhere.

+you can interact with me if you want if it's not some idiotic shit, but it is not recommended anyways.

 DNI: people under 13; selfship; sexism; hypocrites; those nonbinary depressive guys; jerks who actively supports putin and all this shit in our country; people with "the victim" syndrome; intrusive ppl; "funny" ragebaiters.